 A solid GPA and high MCAT score are certainly important, but not as important as you think.
 Plus, it’s important to keep in mind that there’s no guarantee you’ll perform any better if you retake the MCAT.

-Investing in MCAT tutoring from the beginning will evaluate your strengths and weaknesses to provide a study strategy tailored to your individual needs.
-But it’s not only about your MCAT score.
-If your grades are lacking, work to improve other aspects of your application, such as your personal statement, and hone your interview skills.
+If your grades are lacking, focus on improving other aspects of your application, such as your personal statement, and refine your interview skills.
 A stellar applicant with a perfect 528 on the MCAT can ruin their chances of acceptance with a bad interview, a poorly written personal statement, or by submitting their application late.

 Casper stands for “Computer-Based Assessment for Sampling Personal Characteristics.”